-Pledge received in same reporting period as accepted: If you receive payment of a pledged contribution in the same reporting period in which the pledge was accepted, then you will not report the pledge on this schedule.
-You will only disclose the contribution on the appropriate incoming funds schedule (such as monetary or non-monetary contributions, or loans).
-For a pledged contribution paid in the same reporting period, the date of the contribution will be the date your committee accepted the pledge, regardless of what date within the reporting period that the pledged contribution was actually received.
+Pledge accepted and received in the same reporting period: If you receive payment of a pledged contribution in the same reporting period in which the pledge was accepted, then you will not report the pledge on this schedule.
+You will only disclose the contribution on the appropriate incoming funds schedule (such as monetary or non monetary contributions, or loans).
+For a pledged contribution paid in the same reporting period, the date of the contribution will be the date your committee accepted the pledge, regardless of what date within th reporting period that the pledged contribution was actually received.